SAFETY PROCEDURE GUIDE

 Legal Basis for Safe Isolation

-Safe isolation is not a recommendation — it is a legal requirement.
-The Electricity at Work Regulations 1989 (EAW Regulations) place absolute duties on employers and employees to ensure that electrical work is carried out safely, and safe isolation is the foundation of safe electrical working practice.
+Safe isolation is not a recommendation.
+The Electricity at Work Regulations 1989 (the EAW Regulations) place duties on employers, the self-employed and employees to ensure electrical work is carried out safely, and safe isolation is the foundation of working dead.
+Two regulations do most of the work:

 Free download